adinapoli/lambdacon-2015/slides/slides.md

 # Mid 2012 (contd.)

-Being determined in earning a living with functional programming, I decided to concentrates my efforts only on three languages, based on different criteria (commercial users, personal preference, job offers abroad):
+Being determined in earning a living with functional programming, I decided to concentrate my efforts only on three languages, based on different criteria (commercial users, personal preference, job offers abroad):

 - Haskell